balancer/balancer-sdk/balancer-js/README.md

 /**
    * Builds generalised exit transaction
    *
    * @param poolId          Pool id
    * @param amount          Token amount in EVM scale
    * @param userAddress     User address
    * @param slippage        Maximum slippage tolerance in bps i.e. 50 = 0.5%.
+   * @param signer          JsonRpcSigner that will sign the staticCall transaction
+   * @param simulationType  Simulation type (VaultModel, Tenderly or Static)
    * @param authorisation   Optional auhtorisation call to be added to the chained transaction
    * @returns transaction data ready to be sent to the network along with tokens, min and expected amounts out.
    */
   async generalisedExit(